Navigating Divorce and Real Estate

 Rental, Vacation, and Investment Properties

-Divorce settlements must account for all real estate assets, including income-producing properties.
-This could be a duplex in downtown Raleigh, a vacation home on the Crystal Coast, or a portfolio of leased condos in Durham.
+Divorce settlements must account for all real estate holdings, not just the primary residence.
+This includes income-producing assets—perhaps a duplex in downtown Raleigh's Oakwood neighborhood, a vacation home in the Crystal Coast (Atlantic Beach, Emerald Isle), a portfolio of single-family rentals in Durham, or fractional ownership in a commercial office building.

 Handling Tenant Leases and Cash Flow